 Locally, Dr. Leake embraced the fundamental tenets of diversity and was in the process of creating innovative initiatives with the urban school systems to generate cooperative teaching relationships.
 At Saint Xavier, Dr. Leake was the highest ranking African-American administrator and served as both mentor and confidante for many African-American students on campus.

-The Lloyd Leake Scholarship is a grant applied towards tuition in the following academic year.
+The Lloyd Leake Scholarship is a grant, available to African-American undergraduate students, applied towards tuition in the following academic year.

 George K. McGuire (1918-1972) was appointed to the faculty of the Education Center (now the Education Department) at Saint Xavier College in 1959 after receiving a Ph.D. from the University of Chicago.
 Promoted to the rank of professor in 1962, he served as director of the Education Center from 1969 to 1971.
 Prior to his association with the College (now a University), McGuire was assistant principal of the Laboratory School of the University of Chicago, where he served on the faculty.
 He taught at Loyola University and in the Chicago Public Schools and was published in the field of education.